 If you use a real estate agent to help sell your home, you will need to pay a commission.
 The amount of the commission depends on local custom as well as whether your agent acts as just your agent or also represents the buyer.
 I’ve seen real estate agent commission vary between 5% and 7% of the selling price.

 There are other closing costs you will have to pay when you sell your home, such as the cost of a title search and insurance and fees to the closing agent.
 In addition, in some states, you have to pay excise tax.
 For example, in Washington, there is a tax of 1.5% of the selling price of your home.

 Costs of Renting

 Rent compensates the owner of the property (also known as the landlord) for all of the costs of ownership plus a profit.
-The profit covers the The return you could get on your money if you invested it.
-For example, if you hold cash instead of investing $100,000 and assume the stock market return 7% per year, the opportunity cost of keeping t...
-More of the money the owner has invested.
+The profit covers the opportunity cost of the money the owner has invested.